 Rise early today to catch one of Switzerland's most famous trains, the Glacier Express.
 Its eight-hour journey offers spectacular views as you pass through three cantons (Valais, Uri and Graubünden).
 Enjoy an onboard three-course lunch, accompanied by wine.
 Arrive at the end of the line in St. Moritz, then make a short transfer to your hotel in the mountain village of Pontresina — renowned for its Belle Epoque hotels.
 Check in to the Sporthotel Pontresina, and have dinner as a group.
 (B, L, D)

 Stroll through Pontresina on a walking tour this morning, then visit a local museum on a private guided tour.
 Your stay includes a pass that provides access to all public transportation in the area — the afternoon is yours to explore.
 (B)

 Today includes another iconic Swiss train, the Bernina Express.
 This sightseeing train runs along the Rhaetian Railway, a UNESCO World Heritage site.
-Travel to the town of Tirano, just over the border in Italy.
-Explore Tirano on a guided walking tour before returning to Pontresina for the evening.
+Travel to the picturesque town of Poschiavo, just before the border with Italy.
+Explore Poschiavo on a guided walking tour before returning to Pontresina for the evening.
 (B)

 Depart the hotel early this morning by private coach to transfer to Milan-Malpensa airport for your flights home.
 (B)